The Rite of the Open Circuit

 VIII.
 The Naming

-The Candidate is welcomed by the name they will be known by in the Circuit.
-This may be their given name, or a chosen practitioner name.
+The Candidate is welcomed by the name they will carry in the Circuit.
+It may be their given name or a chosen practitioner name.

 The Witness: